discordjs/guide/guide/sharding/extended.md

 </branch>

-With all that said and done, usually you'll want to display the result, so here is how we can go about doing that:
+With all that said and done, usually you'll want to display the result, so here is how you can go about doing that:

 <branch version="11.x">